witnet/witnet-solidity-bridge/README.md

 The `UsingWitnet` contract injects the following methods into the contracts inheriting from it:

 - **witnetPostDataRequest**:
-  - _description_: call to the WBI's `postDataRequest` method to post a data request into the WBI so its is resolved in Witnet with total reward specified in `msg.value`.
+  - _description_: call to the WRB's `postDataRequest` method to post a data request into the WRB so its is resolved in Witnet with total reward specified in `msg.value`.
   - _inputs_:
     - *_dr*: the bytes corresponding to the Protocol Buffers serialization of the data request output.